henrik-dmg/HPOpenWeather/README.md

 ## Installation

-HPOpenWeather supports iOS 13.0+, watchOS 7.0+, tvOS 13.0+ and macOS 10.15+.
+HPOpenWeather supports iOS 15.0+, watchOS 6.0+, tvOS 15.0+ and macOS 12+.

 ### SPM

-Add `.package(url: "https://github.com/henrik-dmg/HPOpenWeather", from: "5.0.0")` to your `Package.swift` file
+Add `.package(url: "https://github.com/henrik-dmg/HPOpenWeather", from: "6.0.0")` to your `Package.swift` file

-### CocoaPods

-Add `pod 'HPOpenWeather'` to your `Podfile` and run `pod install`

 ## Usage

+### Configuration

 To get started, you need an API key from [OpenWeather](https://openweathermap.org).
-Put this API key in the initialiser, additionally you can also specify a custom temperature format and/or language used in the responses (see list for available languages and units below).
+Configure the `OpenWeather.shared` singleton or create your own instance and configure it with your key and other settings.

 ```swift
 import HPOpenWeather